eiji03aero/memoria/TASKS.md

 # Tasks
 ## WIP
-- [ ] implement timeline
-    - [x] impl user space activity first
-        - when user joined
-        - when user upload media
-    - [ ] impl timeline post
+- [ ] Refine meta data for each page
+    - document title

+## Fix

 ## Todo
+- [ ] i18n
+    - gotta do this bro
+- [ ] implement timeline post detail page
+- [ ] try to bounce ideas off of chat gpt
+    - what kind of feature would make it better app?
-- prepare documents
+- [ ] prepare documents
     - terms of use
     - privacy policy
 - [ ] test code for bgjob impl